e-harrell/stock/Results.md

 ```

 ## Data Wrangling
-###  Merge into a single dataset and look at merged dataset.
+###  Merge individual datasets into a single dataset and look at summary of merged dataset.

 ```